 Mt.
 Olympus offers tons of fun with its water parks and theme parks, batting cases and go-karts.
-New for Summer 2022, Mt.
-Olympus’s indoor water park will debut a $23 million expansion, including America’s first rotating water slide, Medusa’s Slidewheel.
-Also new for summer 2022, Elm Street Plaza will open downtown with a stage for live entertainment.
+In 2022, Mt.
+Olympus’s indoor water park debuted a $23 million expansion, including America’s first rotating water slide called Medusa’s Slidewheel.

 Moosejaw Pizza and Dells Brewing Co. is a family favorite with fresh-made pizzas, Wisconsin brews, moose antler hats and an arcade.
 Stop by Goody Goody Gum Drop, the largest candy store in Wisconsin with over 1,000 different treats, to satisfy any sweet tooth.

 Hike the Ice Age Trail at nearby Devil’s Lake State Park.
 You’ll definitely get your steps in climbing up 500-foot quartzite bluffs.
 The views of the aquamarine lake below are definitely worth it.
 You can rent kayaks and canoes with Dells Watersports or say “happy trails” on a horseback ride with Woodside Ranch Riding Stables.